Admiring the Abomination

 - A Filler scene in Dragon Ball Z has Ginyu (In Bulma's body) watching Freezer's last transformation and fighting with Goku, commenting on how great and powerful he was and confusing the hell out of Gohan, Krillin and Piccolo.

 - L from Death Note.
 He only takes on cases that interest him and though understated he finds his Kira suspect, Light Yagami, to be quite fascinating and regards him as a Worthy Opponent (Foe Romance Subtext Ensues).
 L gets very annoyed at the appearance of a Second Kira, a copycat killer, because it's not HIS Kira and not playing by the same rules.
-In the live action movies he has a clear Pass the Popcorn moment when watching Light manipulate Naomi Misora on the monitors.
+In the live action movies he's clearly entertained to watch Light manipulate Naomi Misora on the monitors.

 - A in installment Doraemon The Movie that takes part at the bottom of the ocean has this happen.
 Nobita, who up until that point has been ridiculed by his friends for telling them of the existence of giant octopus (and he did see it), is overjoyed when the monster appears and smash their undersea camp.
 The other kids lampshade his improper rejoicing.